 In addition, we consider the development of our net flows, overall and ESG-product specific, as an important indication to evaluate whether we have been effective in serving the best interests of our clients.

 Further details, including details on our net flows, overall and ESG-product specific, can be found in Principle 2.

-2 Purpose and Governance: Governance, Resources, and Incentives organisation and the rationale for their chosen approach;
+2 Purpose and Governance: Governance, Resources, and Incentives

 Signatories should explain how: